developmental psychobiology lab

 ARIEL Project

-Autonomic Regulator Interaction in Early Life
+Autonomic Regulation through Interactions in Early Life

 Research question | How do infants and their caregiver co-regulate their body temperature during face-to-face interactive exchanges?
 How is this physiological co-regulation affected by technoference - as the use of smartphone by the caregiver during the interaction?